TNTCompany/AT/README.md

 ## This is a list of Algorithm Templates for OI.

-You could directly download '.cpp' source file here.
+You could directly download '.cpp' source files here.

 Or, you could get them through these Luogu Paste link: